saltstack/salt/doc/topics/jobs/schedule.rst

 .. code-block:: yaml

     schedule:
-      overstate:
+      orchestrate:
-        function: state.over
+        function: state.orchestrate
         seconds: 35
         minutes: 30
         hours: 3

-The above configuration will execute the state.over runner every 3 hours, 30 minutes and 35 seconds, or every 12,635 seconds.
+The above configuration will execute the state.orchestrate runner every 3 hours, 30 minutes and 35 seconds, or every 12,635 seconds.

 Scheduler With Returner